softuni-practice-server/softuni-practice-server/README.md

 *This request requires authorization headers (see above).
 Only the owner of the resource can edit it.*

 Send `PUT` request to `/data/:collection/:id` to update a single entry.
 Note that the existing entry will be replaced!

+##### Partial update
+*This request requires authorization headers (see above).
+Only the owner of the resource can edit it.*

+Send `PATCH` request to `/data/:collection/:id` to partially update a single entry.
+The existing entry will be merged with the new data.
+System properties will **not** be affected.

 ##### Delete
 *This request requires authorization headers (see above).
 Only the owner of the resource can delete it.*